-Candidates will be expected to have 240 UCAS tariff points, however mature candidates will be considered on an individual basis.
-Entry is possible in both semester A & B. There is also a language requirement that If English is not the candidates first language, we require an English language skills test to be taken with a successful outcome of an overall IELTS score of 5.5 with no skill level below 5.0.
+Candidates will be expected to have 120 UCAS tarrif points, however mature candidates will be considered on an individual basis.
+Entry is possible in both semester A & B. If English is not your first language, we require that you demonstrate your English language skills by achieving an overall IELTS score of 5.5 with no skill level below 5.0.